 Country of Listing.
 Commodities must be traded on exchanges in developed countries.
-The developed country designation is based on the S&P Developed BMI index.
-Country classification changes are implemented in the S&P Developed BMI during that index's September rebalancing.
-Any country classification changes to the S&P Developed BMI are then implemented in the DJCI three months later during the index's annual rebalancing in January.
+The "developed country" designation is based on the S&P Developed BMI.
+Country classification changes, if any, become effective during the index's first rebalancing in January following the effective date in the S&P Developed BMI.

-For information on the S&P Developed BMI, please refer to the S&P Global BMI, S&P/IFCI Methodology available at available at www.spdji.com.
+For information on the S&P Developed BMI, please refer to the S&P Global BMI, S&P/IFCI Methodology available at available at www.spglobal/spdji.com.